Cayman Airways: Expansion: 1976–1989

-In 1976, the airline had increased competition on the Grand Cayman - Miami route, as Southern Airways and LACSA were both operating nonstop jet service on the route.
+In 1976, the airline had increased competition on the Grand Cayman-Miami route, as Southern Airways and LACSA were both operating nonstop jet service on the route.
 By the late 1970s, Cayman Airways had commenced its second nonstop route to the United States, with service between Grand Cayman and Houston George Bush Intercontinental Airport operated with a BAC One-Eleven series 500.

 In 1979, an additional BAC One-Eleven jet, as well as a Hawker Siddeley 748 turboprop and a Britten-Norman Trislander prop aircraft, were purchased and added to the fleet.

 In 1982, the airline replaced its two BAC One-Eleven jets with Boeing 727-200 aircraft, strengthening the airline's regional and international capability.
 This also allowed for the introduction of first-class service.
 Cayman Airways also operated a single Douglas DC-8-52 and a leased Boeing 727-100 during the 1980s.
 These were eventually replaced with Boeing 737-200 jets, which in turn were then subsequently replaced with Boeing 737-300 aircraft.
 Boeing 737-400 jetliners were previously operated as well.

-During the 1980s, Cayman Airways offered scheduled or charter service to Atlanta, Baltimore, Boston, Chicago, Detroit, Houston, Minneapolis, Newark, New York City, Philadelphia and St. Louis, as well as Kingston and Montego Bay in Jamaica.Panama City, Panama was served at one point.
+During the 1980s, Cayman Airways offered scheduled or charter service to Atlanta, Baltimore, Boston, Chicago, Detroit, Houston, Minneapolis, Newark, New York City, Philadelphia, St. Louis and Tampa, as well as Kingston and Montego Bay in Jamaica.Panama City, Panama, was served at one point.
 The airline also flew between Miami and Grand Turk Island, as well as Providenciales in the Turks & Caicos Islands.
 These were the only routes flown by the carrier that did not directly serve the Cayman Islands.
-Cayman Airways has also operated jet service into Cayman Brac with 727-200, 737-200 and 737-400 aircraft, including nonstop flights between Cayman Brac and Miami.
+Cayman Airways has also operated jet service to Cayman Brac with 727-200, 737-200 and 737-400 aircraft, including nonstop flights between Cayman Brac and Miami.

 Struggles: 1990s

 Throughout the early 1990s, the airline struggled.
-According to the Official Airline Guide (OAG), in 1991 three other air carriers, American Airlines, Northwest Airlines and Pan Am, were competing with Cayman Airways on the Grand Cayman - Miami route, with a combined total of 41 nonstop jet flights a week being operated by the four airlines.
-Financial assistance from the Cayman Islands government as well as financial re-structuring plus newer, more modern aircraft and the addition of new destinations such as Chicago, Dallas/Fort Worth and Havana were beneficial for the airline at the time.
+According to the Official Airline Guide (OAG), in 1991, three other air carriers, American Airlines, Northwest Airlines and Pan Am, were competing with Cayman Airways on the Grand Cayman-Miami route, with a combined total of 41 nonstop jet flights a week being operated by the four airlines.
+Financial assistance from the Cayman Islands government as well as financial restructuring, plus newer, more modern aircraft and the addition of new destinations such as Chicago, Dallas/Fort Worth, and Havana, were beneficial for the airline at the time.